 Restoration benefit is also available for family health insurance plans, so if your sum insured gets exhausted during one family member’s treatment, the others will be covered as the amount will get restored.

-The restoration benefit is applicable mostly for future claims, and cannot be availed on the same claim.
+The restoration benefit in health insurance is applicable mostly for future claims, and cannot be availed on the same claim.
 The additional money that exceeds the sum insured will have to be paid from your own pocket.
 However, some health plans trigger an automatic restoration of the sum insured if the total expenses exceed the insurance amount.

 The restoration benefit is available in the form of an add-on for your health insurance plan.
 You can buy it at an additional cost or premium at the time of buying a new insurance policy or renewing a pre-existing plan.

 It is considered a valuable add-on for family floater plans; if one member of the family exhausts the base cover, other family members can still benefit from the cover.
-In order to get the maximum possible coverage at minimum cost, ensure that you opt for the restoration benefit as part of the policy.
+In order to get the maximum possible coverage at minimum cost, ensure that you opt for the restoration benefit in health insurance as part of the policy.

 There are two main types of restoration benefits.
 They can be categorised according to the extent of exhaustion of the original sum: